 A 28 day (4 week) cycle

-On the first day, you will have a gemcitabine drip (infusion) in the chemotherapy day unit.
-You will also start taking the capecitabine tablets at home.
-The tablets are taken every day for 21 days (3 weeks).
+On the first day, you have a gemcitabine drip in the chemotherapy day unit.
+You also start taking the capecitabine tablets at home.
+You take the tablets every day for 21 days (3 weeks).

-The gemcitabine infusion is repeated on days 8 and 15 of the cycle.
+You have the gemcitabine drip again on days 8 and 15 of the cycle.